Uncoupling with Intention: How to End a Relationship with Care and Clarity

 “What does this loss mean about me, above love, and about my future?”

-Uncoupling isn’t just the loss of a partner- it can be a rupture in how we understand ourselves and our place in relationships.
+Uncoupling isn’t just the loss of a partner.
+It can actually feel like a rupture in how we understand ourselves and our place in relationships.

 When You’re in Different Places: One Leaning In, One Leaning Out